The purpose of this site is to function as an

 stairs is with a four man clearance team.
 The standard operating procedure

-is as follows: Left, right. forward, and back.
-The number 1 man always
+is as follows: Left, right, forward, and back.
+Operator ❶ always

 clears forward.
-The number 4 man clears back.
+Operator ❹ clears back.
 This way 360 degrees of

 security is maintained.